WomensLaw serves and supports all survivors, no matter their sex or gender.

 • have complied with reasonable requests for assistance in the investigation or prosecution.1

-If you were previously granted “continued presence status” as a survivor of human trafficking, you should include the documents you have showing that.2
+If you were previously granted “continued presence status” as a survivor of human trafficking, you should include the documents you have that show that.2

 Law enforcement may decide not to investigate a significant number of trafficking victims’ reports for a variety of reasons.
-If you can’t get a law enforcement endorsement, you must explain in your personal statement the details of your attempts to help law enforcement.
-Also you must submit any medical, legal, or social systems evidence of your attempts to cooperate.3 For instance, if you called a law enforcement agency and they took down a report, work with your lawyer to get a copy of that report, even if law enforcement did nothing with it afterwards.
+If you can’t get a law enforcement declaration, you must explain in your personal statement the details of your attempts to help law enforcement.
+Also you should submit any medical, legal, or social systems evidence of your attempts to cooperate.3 For example, you could submit things like trial transcripts, court documents, and police reports.4 This is another situation where an experienced attorney would be necessary.
+The attorney can help you contact law enforcement to offer your assistance, prepare you to talk to law enforcement, and help “create a record” that you tried to be helpful.
+The attorney might also have to pester law enforcement for a response.
+The attorney would document all of this in writing and share the appropriate information with USCIS.